roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 3) audio-mixer
 --------------

 Audio mixer node, mixes n audio sinks to one audio source.
+Initial master volume will be 0dB and the mixer will initially be unmuted.

 This is a locking node.
 Trying to modify the mediagraph while this node is processing a frame will throw an exception.

-Control interfaces:
+Control interfaces: zapIAudioMixer
--

 Sinks: n (active)
 Sources: 1 (passive)